wayetender/whip/web/source/docs/artifact-eval.md

 In this section we propose how to evalute this artifact.

-We feel that the artifact should be evaluated with two criteria.
+We believe that the artifact should be evaluated with two criteria.
 First, it should be evaluated on its ability to monitor services with the contract language described in Section 2.
 In particular, it should demonstrate transparent interception and inspection on the contents of messages (i.e., treating the services as black boxes without requiring code changes) and also the ability to correctly report blame.
-Though the paper provides formal guarantees of the design of Whip, the prototype implemenation should also appear to faithfully implement that design.
 Second, the artifact should faithfully demonstrate the performance evaluation result trends described in Figure 11 and Section 7 of the paper.

 To show the first criterion, we will perform a step-by-step tutorial of the Whip adapter using a simple microservices toy app.
-In particular, it will demonstrate the following concretely in the following order:
+In particular, it will concretely demonstrate the following in order (with each feature's description in the ICFP paper given in parentheses):

 1. Whip can be deployed on an application with no code changes (bottom of p2).
 	Additionally, Whip can operate under partial deployment (i.e., only